 Economic Needs Tests

 Some sectors apply market access quotas.
 Retail distribution historically required an economic needs test (ENT) for second and subsequent outlets under Decree 09/2018/ND-CP, as amended by Decree 67/2021/ND-CP.
-These tests evaluate whether your business fills a genuine market need—authorities in Ho Chi Minh City (HCMC) historically applied stricter interpretations than Hanoi for retail ENTs.
+These tests evaluate whether the proposed business fills a genuine market need—authorities in Ho Chi Minh City (HCMC) historically applied stricter interpretations than Hanoi for retail ENTs.

 | Sector | Governing Authority | Key Restriction |